 Understanding Cerebral Palsy and Pregnancy: Key Points

-Cerebral palsy does not affect a women’s fertility, but its associated motor impairments can make pregnancy more challenging.
+Cerebral palsy does not affect one’s fertility, but its associated motor impairments can make pregnancy more challenging.

 Hopefully, this article helped you better understand the link between cerebral palsy and pregnancy.
-Good luck!
+Men and women with cerebral palsy can become excellent parents if they desire to have children.